-When superficial siderosis patients begin to exhibit a noticeable and measurable decline in cognitive abilities, including memory and thinking skills, your physician may feel it is time to screen for Mild Cognitive Impairment.
+When superficial siderosis patients begin to exhibit a noticeable and measurable decline in cognitive abilities, including memory and thinking skills, your physician may feel it is time to screen for When superficial siderosis patients begin to exhibit a notic...
+More.
 These changes are most noticeable to family members and friends of the person affected.
-While these changes are problematic, MCI will not affect your ability to carry out everyday activities.
-Depression is known to amplify cognitive problems.
+While these changes are problematic, When superficial siderosis patients begin to exhibit a notic...
+More will not affect your ability to carry out everyday activities.
+One of the more common associated symptoms superficial sider...
+More is known to amplify cognitive problems.

 Superficial Siderosis patients with a current MRI showing cerebellar atrophy may experience episodes of: